smallmummy/vcblog/_posts/2023-02-17-Tradmark-Good-Services-Classification-CNN.md

           </case-file-statements>
 ```

-There are 2 good-services as described in the code GS0261 and GS052, however, those class 26 and class 52 are PRIOR U.S. CLASSES OF GS, instead of NICE Classification.
+There are 2 good services as described in the code GS0261 and GS052, however, those class 26 and class 52 are PRIOR U.S. CLASSES OF GS, instead of NICE Classification.
 I didn’t find the NICE class number for that application in the XML.
 As the layman in IP trademark, I guess that USTPO stored the NICE class number in the XML after a certain year.
 Hence when we use Pyspark to fetch the class number and gs from the source data, I decide to process the data after 1990 only, to avoid the US class number mixed in.

 ![](https://raw.githubusercontent.com/smallmummy/blog_picture/master/trademark_good-service_text_classification_CNN/xml_snippet_1.png)
 <center><div style="border-bottom: 1px solid #d9d9d9;display: inline-block;color: #999;">Figure: Query from US IPO site</div></center><br/>